Teaching

-My abridged teaching statement and teaching history can be found here.
+My abridged teaching statement, some favorite course comments, and teaching history can be found here.
 For teaching history, go the bottom of this page.
-Please contact me if interested in seeing my full length teaching statement or much longer teaching portfolio.

 Teaching Statement